 Palomar Mountain is somewhat of a rite of passage for San Diego cyclists, and it has made multiple appearances on the Amgen Tour of California route.
 “It’s an iconic SoCal climb that is so unique because you can be at the beach and several hours later be on a mountaintop,” Cerra says.
 “There is really no better training, and you will enjoy the views of the entire valley as you snake through the wooded switchbacks to the top.”

 Once you reach the top of the 12-mile ascent, apple pie, cookies, and a bottle of Coca-Cola are waiting at the general store and Mother’s Kitchen.
-Experienced riders can follow Cerra’s favourite way to do the climb—a 90-mile loop on quiet country roads past Lake Henshaw, with a mid-ride stop at Dudley’s Bakery (she recommends the white chocolate pecan cookie).
+Experienced riders can follow Cerra’s favorite way to do the climb—a 90-mile loop on quiet country roads past Lake Henshaw, with a mid-ride stop at Dudley’s Bakery (she recommends the white chocolate pecan cookie).
 For a shorter option, park near the bottom of Mt.
 Palomar and do just the climb—a tough ride on its own.

 Looking for more routes across the state?
 Strava has put together athlete-curated city guides for the most popular routes in several destinations.
 Check out their guides for Bakersfield, Fresno, Long Beach, Los Angeles, Oakland, San Francisco Bay Area (East Bay, North Bay, Peninsula, South Bay), Sacramento, San Diego, San Francisco, and San Jose.